 - Short-Distance Phone Call: Inverted; while Richie and his dad are showing a guest around the mansion, the guest wants to say hi to Mom, and Richie picks up a phone.
 Then he asks for the long-distance operator.

 - Sick Episode: "The Million Dollar Measles" has Richie getting the titular illness.
 Most of the episode involves Irona trying to prevent anyone from getting the illness from Richie.
 By the end of the episode, Richie started to feel better.
 However, Richie's dad suddenly got the Million Dollar Measles.

 - Speech-Impaired Animal: Dollar, in the series.

-- Spot the Imposter: One episode had Cadbury getting kidnapped and replaced with an impostor.
+- One episode had Cadbury getting kidnapped and replaced with an impostor.
 Richie managed to discover the fake Cadbury by having him give Dollar a bath in the laundry room instead of Dollar's own bathroom.